stoplightio/spectral/docs/guides/cli.md

 ## Error Results

 Spectral has a few different error severities: `error`, `warn`, `info` and `hint`, and they are in "order" from highest to lowest.
-By default, all results will be shown regardless of severity, and the presence of any results will cause a failure status code of 1.
+By default, all results will be shown regardless of severity, but since v5.0, only the presence of warnings or errors will cause a failure status code of 1.

-The default behavior is can be modified with the `--fail-severity=` option.
-Setting fail severity to `--fail-severity=warn` would return a status code of 1 for any warning results or higher, so that would also include error.
-Using `--fail-severity=error` will only show errors.
+The default behavior can be modified with the `--fail-severity=` option.
+Setting fail severity to `--fail-severity=info` would return a failure status code of 1 for any info results or higher.
+Using `--fail-severity=error` will only cause a failure status code for errors.

 Changing the fail severity will not effect output.
 To change what results Spectral CLI prints to the screen, add the `--display-only-failures` switch (or just `-D` for short).
-This will strip out any results which are below the fail severity.
+This will strip out any results which are below the specified fail severity.

 ## Proxying